We’ve all been there, you’re on your way to your long-awaited vacation only to find that your baggage has gone missing at the airport.

 The Find My app makes it easy to see an AirTag.
 The Find My app allows you to locate the AirTag on a map or play a sound to pinpoint its location.
 The Find My network is a crowd-sourced network of hundreds of millions of Apple devices that use Bluetooth technology to detect AirTags and report their approximate location.
 The entire process is encrypted and anonymous, so no one else, not even Apple can view your AirTag’s location or information.

-5. A Year’s Worth Of Battery Life
+5. You’ll Get A Year’s Worth Of Battery Life From An AirTag

 Besides all the tracking benefits you get from an AirTag, another great feature for travelers is that an AirTag is a set-it-and-forget-it gadget.
 Once you’ve paired and set up an AirTag, you can attach it to your suitcase and forget about it.
 That’s because an AirTags battery life will last around one year before it needs to be replaced.